The Party of Moderate Progress Within the Bounds of the Law: 1911 election

-The manifesto was even signed by leading Czech social democrats Emanuel Škatula und Bohumír Šmeral, later co-founders of the Communist Party of Czechoslovakia.
+The manifesto was even signed by leading Czech social democrats Emanuel Škatula and Bohumír Šmeral, later co-founders of the Communist Party of Czechoslovakia.
 However the two politicians stood in the election as candidates, and it is highly doubtful they were aware of their signatures in advance.

-The platform of the candidate for the Vinorhady election district, Jaroslav Hašek, consisted of seven points:
+The platform of the candidate for the Vinohrady election district, Jaroslav Hašek, consisted of seven points: